EMPLOYMENT LAW NEWS

 • Wyoming

 Managing minimum wage rates across multiple states is challenging.
 And that’s not even considering the dozens of cities and counties that have set their own rates in recent years.
+And with many states closing in on their final scheduled increases, compliance teams will have to move on to tracking indexed rates.

 This blog was originally posted in September 2021.
 It has been updated with new information.